tonyleidong/OptimalFlow/docs/usage.rst

     The DynaPipe autoFS identify the top 5 important features for regression are: ['RM', 'LSTAT', 'PTRATIO', 'NOX', 'CRIM'].

-2. Model selection for regression problem:
+2. Model selection for classification problem:

   Demo Code: